How social progress develops with and helps attract foreign direct investment

 A tool for Governments, Businesses and NGOs to look beyond economics toward Social Progress measurements to maximize FDI and growth

-2 March, 2015 - With increased economic growth and globalization, 2015 is set to be a banner year for foreign direct investment (FDI) in many countries around the world.
+New York, 24 February 2015 – With increased economic growth and globalization, 2015 is set to be a banner year for foreign direct investment (FDI) in many countries around the world.
 This increase in capital showcases the need for countries to look beyond financial figures and understand what impacts FDI.
-In support of this effort a report developed by Deloitte, in conjunction with the Social Progress Imperative (SPI), has found that the right policies can spur a virtuous circle where rising social progress in a country attracts FDI which in turn can be used to drive further progress.
+In support of this effort a report developed by Deloitte UK, in conjunction with the Social Progress Imperative (SPI), has found that the right policies can spur a virtuous circle where rising social progress in a country attracts FDI which in turn can be used to drive further progress.

-The new report, Foreign Direct Investment and Inclusive Growth: The impacts on social progress, compares data from the Social Progress Index, a holistic measurement of growth and performance beyond GDP, and FDI metrics for 132 countries.
+The new report, Foreign Direct Investment and Inclusive Growth: The impacts on social progress, compares data from the Social Progress Index, a holistic measurement of growth and performance beyond GDP for 132 countries, and FDI metrics.

-“While the economic benefits of FDI inflows are well understood, the contribution of FDI to social progress is less clear cut,” said Rashid Bashir, head of Strategy Consulting at Deloitte Middle East.
+“While the economic benefits of FDI inflows are well understood, the contribution of FDI to social progress is less clear cut,” said Steve Almond, Deloitte Global Chairman.
 “This report demonstrates how the Social Progress Index can act as a guide for business and other organizations to make smarter strategic investments and shows governments that policies focused on driving social progress can attract FDI, which in turn advances both economic and social development.”

 The report found that FDI can encourage a country’s future social progress through specific support – such as investments in healthcare and education – and indirectly through employment and higher incomes.
 In addition, social progress factors such as infrastructure, education, and personal and political security can help attract overseas investment.
 Equally important for FDI are quality of life factors, such as tolerance and inclusion, as they help attract the international workforce and investment required for highly skilled industries such as finance.

 However, in terms of social progress, not all FDI is equal and the virtuous cycle is not guaranteed.
-For instance, regardless of social progress, political unrest can halt FDI as seen in Egypt and Iraq.
 Governments must put in place complementary polices to really drive social progress through FDI.
-Countries such as Brazil, Russia, India and China (BRICs) or Kazakhstan attract significant levels of FDI without realizing higher social progress.
+For instance, countries such as Brazil, Russia, India and China (BRICs) or Kazakhstan attract significant levels of FDI without realizing higher social progress.
 This can occur in many instances including when rapid economic growth exceeds the pace of social progress, when FDI is disproportionately directed to certain industries such as natural resources, when the political environment deters investment or when countries are caught in poverty traps.